ecmwf/climetlab/docs/contributing/intro.rst

 - A new :doc:`plotting driver <contributing/plotting>` (TODO graphicdriver?) plugin can be added, when you are sharing code plotting data.
 Users will use .plot_map() and seamlessly use your code.

-The actual integrating your code as a Climetlab plugin is achieved by creating a pip package.
+The actual integrating your code as a CliMetLab plugin is achieved by creating a pip package.
 To make it easier, there is a `template for a Dataset plugin using cookiecutter <https://github.com/ecmwf-lab/climetlab-cookiecutter-dataset>`_.
-Additionaly, for a simple dataset, you can also use yaml file and rely only on the code provided by climetlab or other plugins.
+Additionaly, for a simple dataset, you can also use yaml file and rely only on the code provided by CliMetLab or other plugins.

 How else can I to contribute ?
 ------------------------------